tesera/pygypsy/README.md

 ### CLI

-Gypsy provides a command line interface for convenient usage
+pygypsy provides a command line interface for convenient usage

 Prepared your stand data: